 - Right Click on Start Menu

-- Select Command Prompt (admin) from the list
+- Select PowerShell (Admin) from the list

 - Type powercfg /l

-- The list of power schemes along with their GUIDs will appear on the screen, make a note of the GUID of the power plan for which you are going to create the shortcut.
+- The list of power schemes, along with their GUIDs, will appear on the screen, make a note of the GUID of the power plan for which you are going to create the shortcut.

 It is advisable to save the file on the desktop to access it easily.
 Each time when you will run this file, it will automatically switch to the corresponding power plan.
 When you create a new power plan, it will appear in the list.

 I hope the post was easy to follow, and you were able to quickly switch between Battery Modes or Power Plan in Windows 10.